IRS Forms

 Who must file Form 8978

 You file Form 8978 if you are a partner, other than a pass‑through partner, that receives Form 8986.
 Individuals, corporations, estates, and trusts are common filers.
 Your obligation is tied to receipt of Form 8986, not to the size of the net change.
-Pass‑through partners generally do not file at the entity level, although they may need to furnish Forms 8986 forward to their owners.
+Pass‑through partners generally do not file Form 8978 at the entity level; instead they file Form 8985 and furnish Forms 8986 forward to their own partners.

 Quick compliance table